 If you find out that your home contains high levels of radon gas, don't panic!
 There are simple solutions to reduce the amount of radon, and keep you and your family safe.

-Some simple actions such as sealing around loft-hatches, sealing large openings in floors and extra ventilation do not reduce radon levels on their own.
+Remedial work such as sealing around loft-hatches, sealing large openings in floors and extra ventilation do not reduce radon levels on their own.
 When combined with other effective measures, they can improve the reduction of radon levels.
 Completely sealing floors is difficult and can cause rot in wooden floors.

 At EnviroVent, we offer a range of ventilation systems for your whole house, which improve your air quality and effectively deal with radon.